ansible/awx/INSTALL.md

 > When using docker-compose, the `docker-compose.yml` file will be created there (default `/tmp/awxcompose`).

+*custom_venv_dir*

+> Adds the custom venv environments from the local host to be passed into the containers at install.

 *ca_trust_dir*

 > If you're using a non trusted CA, provide a path where the untrusted Certs are stored on your Host.